 At the end of the tourist season, we decided to book our tours for a chance to see some whales.
 What we got was much more.

 Even though the temperatures were in the 50s and 60s, we did not have any rain in the forecast for the weekend.
 I layered my clothing for the boat tour since I tend to be more on the cold side.
 The wind was brisk, but I ended up sitting outside on the boat for almost the entire journey.
 Outer Island Expeditions has two tour times for the whale watching and two boats.
 We were on the Black Fish II, the larger of the two boats.
 The Triton also went out with us and followed us through the islands in the Puget Sound.
 Our first spotting opportunity was wildlife on Spieden Island.
-The owner of Oakley actually owns the island.
 As we watched fallow deer graze on the grass before climbing the high terrain away from us.
 As we were leaving the island, a seal continued to pop out of the water to entertain our tour.

 The second stop would be to watch humpback whales spout and surface before diving for more food.
 We watched at a far distance as drifting between the Canadian and US border.
 A few waves of their tails meant deeper dives and longer waiting between the dives.
 Outer Island Expeditions still had more to show us, so we cruised onward.